sagefy/sagefy/docs/pages/survey_of_learning_research.md

 **Question**: _When does practice stop being effective?_

+- SE 259: There is a power law to practice, the benefits diminish with more practice.
+    - Cites Crossman, 1959; Rosenbaum, Carlson, & Gilmore, 2001
+- SE 260-261: The amount of practice needs to reflect how critical the task is.
+    - Cites Schnackenberg, Sullivan, Leader, & Jones, 1998; Schnackenberg & Sullivan, 2000

 **Question**: _How should practice be paced?_

 **Question**: _What strategies are effective to promoting learner organization through practice?_